Hello! I am an assistant professor of marketing at

 "Targeted Incentives, Broad Impacts: Evidence from an E-commerce Platform"

-Xiang Hui (WUSTL), Meng Liu (WUSTL), and Tat Chan (WUSTL) under review
+Xiang Hui (WUSTL), Meng Liu (WUSTL), and Tat Chan (WUSTL) Reject and Resubmit at Management Science

 1. "Artificial Intelligence Can Transform the Economy" Op-Ed, The Washington Post, September 2018.

 Erik Brynjolfsson (MIT and NBER), Xiang Hui (WUSTL and MIT), and Meng Liu